openebs/velero-plugin/README.md

 velero restore create --from-backup sched-20190513103534 --restore-volumes=true
 velero restore create --from-backup sched-20190513104034 --restore-volumes=true
 ```

+You can restore scheduled remote backup to different namespace using `--namespace-mappings` argument [while creating a restore](#creating-a-restore-for-remote-backup).

 *Note: Velero clean-up the backups according to retain policy.
 By default retain policy is 30days.
 So you need to set retain policy for scheduled remote/cloud-backup accordingly.*

 ## License